• Cake

 Instructions

-• With the mixer on low speed, add in the dry ingredients and mix until just combined.
-Add the milk slowly and mix until just incorporated.
-Scrape down the sides and bottom of the bowl and give it a few stirs to make sure there are no lumps (without over-mixing).
-The batter will be slightly thick, but pourable.
+• Turn the mixer to low speed and add the dry ingredients all at once.
+Mix until just combined, then slowly pour in the milk.
+Continue to mix on low speed until just combined, about 30 seconds.
+Scrape down the sides and bottom of the bowl and give it a few stirs with a whisk to make sure there are no lumps.
+The batter will be slightly thin.

 Notes

-Make Ahead Tips: these tiny cake layers can be made ahead and stored at room temperature, wrapped in plastic wrap, for up to two days.
-Alternatively, you can store the plastic wrapped layers in the freezer for up to two months.
-When you’re ready to decorate, just thaw them at room temperature before filling and frosting.
+1. The small batch vanilla cake layer(s) can be made ahead and stored at room temperature, covered tightly in plastic wrap, for up to two days.
+Alternatively, you can cover with plastic wrap and store in the freezer for up to two months before thawing to room temperature.

 Smash Cake Decorating Ideas